-Surrounded by mountains and the ocean, it's easy to get the itch to escape into the great outdoors when you're spending time in Vancouver but it's a little trickier to find a place to pitch a tent.
-While there aren't any campgrounds in the city itself, there are plenty of great options for camping close to Vancouver.
+Surrounded by mountains and the ocean, it's easy to get the itch to escape into the great outdoors when you're spending time in Vancouver, but it's a little trickier to find a place to pitch a tent.
+While there are no campgrounds in the city itself, there are plenty of great options for camping close to Vancouver.
 We've narrowed down the best campgrounds near Vancouver to satisfy your craving for an outdoor adventure.

 All these campsites are located within two hours of the city – several can be accessed in just one hour's drive.
 The right fit for you depends on where you want to go: you might head up the Sea to Sky Highway towards Squamish, you could catch a ferry to the Sunshine Coast, or you can pack up and go east to the Fraser Valley.
 Decisions, decisions. . . .